appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/configuration/ssl-configuration.md

   -n appcircle
 ```

-#### Update the Certificate in Secret
+### Updating the Certificate

-To update an existing SSL certificate, use the following commands
+To update an existing SSL certificate, use the following commands.

 1. Update the secret with the new certificate.